beameio/beame-sdk/README.md

 ## Beame.io SDK data directory

 The structure of the Beame data folder is an implementation detail.
 You should not work with it directly.
-Use API or CLI to store and retrieve the data.
+Use provided APIs or CLI to store and retrieve the data.

 ## Beame.io CLI